 The goal for the majority of students will be to complete core requirements and to choose the laboratory for their thesis research by the end of the first year.
 Course requirements for elective study will most likely be completed by the end of the second year.
 All efforts will be made to tailor the training program to the individual goals of the student, taking into account their previous training experiences either at the undergraduate or master’s level.
 GPN committees will continually evaluate, expand, and redesign core coursework and choices of advanced electives in order to offer students the best curriculum available across the University.

-An essential feature of the program is a set of “core” courses: these are taken by all students in GPN during their first year and are aimed at developing a community of thinkers who move through the training program together, building relationships that cross departmental and campus barriers, and foster cross-disciplinary collaborations.
+An essential feature of the program is a set of “core” courses: these are taken by all students in GPN (Neuroscience & Computational Neuroscience) during their first year and are aimed at developing a community of thinkers who move through the training program together, building relationships that cross departmental and campus barriers, and foster cross-disciplinary collaborations.

-Students complete 14 credits of “core” neuroscience coursework that provides a strong foundation in this diverse field of graduate study.
-The Fall Semester course Systems Neuroscience I (4 credits) is team-taught by directors from each of the two BU campuses, CRC and MED, and is aimed at establishing a graduate-level understanding of the field of Neuroscience.
-The curriculum engages students to develop basic skills in critical thinking as well as basic principles of brain function, neuroanatomy, and the cellular and molecular neurobiology that will be essential for them as they move into the Spring Semester integrated curriculum (8 credits) that critically evaluates the use of novel technologies, model vertebrate/invertebrate systems, computational models, and studies with human subjects, in the goal of providing the most up-to-date thinking that can elaborate on the function and dysfunction of the human brain.
+Students complete 12 credits of “core” neuroscience coursework that provides a strong foundation in this diverse field of graduate study.
+The fall semester course Systems Neuroscience I (4 credits) is a team-taught lecture/discussion course that meets on alternate days on the Charles River Campus and the Medical Campus.
+The curriculum engages students to develop basic skills in critical thinking as well as basic principles of brain function, neuroanatomy, and the cellular and molecular neurobiology that will be essential for them as they move into the spring semester integrated curriculum (8 credits) that critically evaluates the use of novel technologies, model vertebrate/invertebrate systems, computational models, and studies with human subjects, with the goal of providing the most up-to-date thinking that can elaborate on the function and dysfunction of the human brain.

-Additional core Neuroscience requirements (2 credits) include a 7-week intensive introductory course in data analysis and mathematical models for students who do not have a strong background in computation.
+Additional “core” neuroscience requirements include: a seven-week intensive introductory course in data analysis and mathematical models for students regardless of where they are in their use of quantitative and modeling skills.
 This introductory course combines lectures and hands-on computer time to treat real laboratory data like case studies and motivates students to use the mathematical approach as a means to better understand their own research via statistical data analysis and modeling.

 - An Introduction to Mathematical Models and Data Analysis in Neuroscience (GRS MA 665) (2 cr)